shuichi-kudo/Bayesian_Inference_of_carbon_homeostasi_model/README.md

 - `mutant_models_stan/fitting_mt_modelX-XX.stan`
   This stan code defines the core process of the Bayesian inference.
 Each code has a different combination of the parameters estimated.
 The file name X-XX indicates the model ID and the ID is listed in `model_list.csv`

+#### Processing for the visualization and summarizing the result
+- `parameter_sample.R`
+  This R code extract the MCMC samples of the parameters as a matrix for the reduction of the data size and the easy handling of the sampling data.
+- `posterior_prediction.R`

+- `posterior_summary.R`